Global-Solutions-Alliance/global-research-platform/CONTRIBUTING.md

-# Contributing to Drawdown Solutions
+# Contributing to Global Solution Alliance Software Interface

-Welcome to the Drawdown Solutions repository!
+Welcome to the GSA Software Interface repository!
 We're excited that you're here and want to help with solutions to climate change.

 These guidelines are designed to make it as easy as possible to get involved.
 If you have any